JeidoUran/fvtt-player-client/README.md

 ```

 ## Acknowledgments and attributions
 Special thanks to theripper93 and OmegaRogue for creating this client.
-I am no developper and without their amazing work it would have been impossible to begin this work.
+I am no developper and without their amazing work it would have been impossible to make those updates.

 Rich Presence implemented thanks to @xhayper and their excellent [discord-rpc](https://www.npmjs.com/package/@xhayper/discord-rpc?activeTab=readme).